-With PSP, the attempt was to develop and deliver a curriculum with inputs from both, MH and the specificities of queer-trans life experiences.
+With PSP, the attempt was to develop and deliver a curriculum with inputs from both.
+MH and the specificities of gueer-trans life experiences.
 The four trainers each brought their political perspectives, queer-trans lived experiences, and training in therapy to the course design.

-PSP brought together intention (of peer counseling as a conscious choice and not simply as a consequence of community "membership"), knowledge (with the lived experiences of queer-trans persons as its source), and skills and values (as acquired through formal systems of training in counseling).3 experience as resource
+PSP brought together intention (of peer counseling as a conscious choice and not simply as a consequence of community "membership"), knowledge (with the lived experiences of queer-trans persons as its source), and skills and values (as acquired through formal systems of training in counseling).3 homonegative and problematic comments made by politicians.
+The processing of the client's feelings about wider political discourses was done within the therapy room.